 I still remember stopping to look at handmade rugs in the very crowded souk at Khan el-Khalili, only to realise that the man stood behind me was rubbing his erection against my bum!
-Plenty of people saw but no one did anything…
+Plenty of people saw what he was doing, but no one did anything…

-Pro Tip: If anyone talks to you about ‘Egyptian bananas’, they’re not talking about fruit!!
+Pro Tip: If anyone offers you “Egyptian bananas”, be warned that they’re not talking about fruit!!

 Think About Your Appearance

-You’ll need to rethink your traveling wardrobe for Egypt, to avoid being harassed.
-If you’re going anywhere outside the main “beach” resorts (Sharm/Hurghada) this is doubly important.
-Don’t take anything tight, revealing or form-fitting.
-Think conservative, loose and floaty, with everything covered up from your neck to below your knees.
+You’ll need to rethink your travelling wardrobe for Egypt, to avoid being harassed.
+This is doubly important if you’re going anywhere outside the main resorts like Sharm and Hurghada.
+Leave tight, revealing or form-fitting clothes at home and think conservative, loose and floating, with everything covered up from your neck to below your knees.